NOTE: Please place tropes related to the 2011 version in the ThunderCats (2011) Character sheet.

 - Palantir Ploy: "Sword Of Omens, give me sight beyond sight!"

-- Younger Than They Look: Lion-O is actually the youngest member of the cast.
-The only reason he looks so old is that his suspension pod broke during the escape from Thundera, causing him to age in his sleep while the others all remained the same.
+- Younger Than They Look: Lion-O is actually around the same age as the Thunderkittens.
+The only reason he looks so much older is that his suspension pod broke during the escape from Thundera, causing him to age in his sleep while the others all remained the same.
 He spends most of the (early) series learning to be a mature and responsible leader.

 Tropes associated with Panthro:

 - Bald of Awesome/Furry Baldness: He has the appearance of baldness even though his body's completely covered in blue fur.

 - The Big Guy: Panthro is a Class V hands down.
 Not only the physically strongest member of the team, but he also built every piece of technology the ThunderCats use, starting with the Thundertank.

 - Practically spelled out in the first episode, when the Mutants attack:"Hahaha!
 If you guys were as mean as you were ugly..." *effortlessly blocks and crushes a Mutant's mace with one hand* "...then maybe you'd be trouble!"